microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md

 > [!NOTE] Currently the ALM Accelerator is not compatible with Dataverse for Teams.
 Both the AA4AM App and the associated AzDO pipelines assume the full version of Dataverse is being used in all environments.

 You'll need to **create an environment in which to set up the AA4AM Solution**.
 It's recommended to install AA4AM in the same environment as other CoE Starter Kit Solutions.
-For more information about how to decide on the best strategy for your organization, go to <a href="/en-us/power-platform/guidance/adoption/environment-strategy" data-linktype="absolute-path">Establishing an Environment Strategy for Microsoft Power Platform</a> and <a href="/en-us/power-platform/alm/environment-strategy-alm" data-linktype="absolute-path">Environment strategy for ALM</a>.
+For more information about how to decide on the best strategy for your organization, go [Establishing an Environment Strategy for Microsoft Power Platform](https://docs.microsoft.com/en-us/power-platform/guidance/adoption/environment-strategy) and [Environment strategy for ALM](https://docs.microsoft.com/en-us/power-platform/alm/environment-strategy-alm).

 ### Users and Permissions